apples723/awslab-flask-app/README.md

-# AWSLAB-Flask-App
+# AWSLab-Flask-App

-This is a simple application that can be used to simulate health checks and other API functions for studying and devlopment on AWS
+This is a simple application that can be used to simulate health checks and other API functions for studying and development on AWS

 ## Flask-App